Almost toric presentations of symplectic log Calabi-Yau pairs: in rational surfaces

+Note that the choice of $\mathcal{E}$ depends on $f_1$, for the same reason discussed in Remark \ref{rmk:f1}.
+One can easily verify that all the cases listed above satisfy the condition of Lemma \ref{lemma:exceptional}.
+Therefore, we can perform non-toric blowdowns for all such exceptional spheres.
+By Torelli Theorem \ref{prop:Torelli} (and the discussion following it), the isomorphism class of the pair after blowdowns is uniquely determined once the exceptional classes are specified.
+We thus obtain a canonically assigned $\XX_{\text{tor}}$.
+Moreover, $\XX_{\text{tor}}$ is indeed a toric pair, as confirmed by a straightforward calculation of the change in $b_2$ and the number of components.
+The corresponding non-toric blowups will be denoted by $n_1,\cdots,n_r$, giving rise to some morphism in $\Gamma_t\in\text{Hom}(\XX_{\text{tor}},\XX_{\varepsilon})$.
+However, since the order of these non-toric blowups is not specified, $\Gamma_t$ is actually not canonically determined.

-We now carefully choose $\XX_{tor}'$, a boundary divisor of some symplectic toric Hirzebruch surface, as the toric minimal reduction for $\XX_{tor}$.
+We now carefully choose $\XX_{\text{tor}}'$, the boundary divisor of some symplectic toric Hirzebruch surface, with a sequence of toric blowups $t_1,\cdots,t_s$ as the toric minimal reduction for $\XX_{\text{tor}}$.
 This process will also be canonical.
-Note that all symplectic toric Hirzebruch surfaces modulo equivariant symplectomorphism are classified by their moment polygons modulo $AGL(2,\ZZ)$-action.
-Those polygons are all trapezoids whose edges have affine lengths\footnote{See Definition \ref{def:affine}.} $x,y,x,z$ (in a cyclic order) with $y-z=kx$ for some $k\in\ZZ$.
-In this note we call this $k$-trapezoid.
-Therefore the moduli can be described by $\{(k,x,y,z)\,|\,y-z=kx\}\subset \ZZ\times \RR_+^3$ modulo the equivalent relations $(k,x,y,z)\sim (-k,x,z,y)$ and $(0,x,y,y)\sim(0,y,x,x)$. $\XX_{tor}'$ is then defined by the $k$-trapezoid given by the quadruple $(k,x,y,z):=$ \begin{enumerate}[label=(\roman*)] \item $ $
+Recall that all symplectic toric Hirzebruch surfaces modulo equivariant symplectomorphisms are classified by their moment polygons modulo $\text{AGL}(2,\ZZ)$-action.
+These polygons are all trapezoids whose edges have affine lengths $x,y,x,z$ (in a cyclic order), satisfying the relation $y-z=kx$ for some $k\in\ZZ$ (will be simply called a {\bf $k$-trapezoid} later).
+Therefore, the moduli can be described by modulo the equivalence relations

+By the correspondence between toric actions and toric LCY pairs (\cite[Theorem 1.5]{Enumerate}), the pair $\XX_{\text{tor}}'$ can be defined by specifying a $k$-trapezoid, represented by the quadruple $(k,x,y,z)$ as follows: \begin{enumerate}[label=(\roman*)] \item $ $

 \item $ $

 \item $ $

 \item $ $